deus369/zoxel/readme.md

 ### A Poem

-In a world of voxels and fantasy
+    In a world of voxels and fantasy,
-I set out on an epic journey
+    I set out on an epic journey,
-Exploring planets, near and far
+    Exploring planets, near and far,
     Crafting, fighting, shooting stars

-With quests and skills, and battles grand
+    With quests and skills, and battles grand,
-I rise from humble to command
+    I rise from humble to command,
-Defending realms from evil's grasp
+    Defending realms from evil's grasp,
     And forging my own hero's path

-In this game, the thrill never ends
+    In this game, the thrill never ends,
-With endless worlds to comprehend
+    With endless worlds to comprehend,
-I am drawn in, entranced, enthralled
+    I am drawn in, entranced, enthralled,
     By the magic of this voxel world.

 ### Player Review